Practitioners

 Non-Anesthesiologist Physicians

-If an anesthesiologist is not immediately available to supervise the anesthesia care, the operating physician may take over those duties – as long as the requirements of a qualified physician are met based on the Pennsylvania Department of Health regulations.
+In some local jurisdictions, if an anesthesiologist is not immediately available to supervise the anesthesia care, the operating physician may take over those duties.